 Master of His Own Destiny

-A renowned criminal mastermind sired a child who he raised as his heir to an insidious secret society and named him Shang-Chi, the “rising and advancing of the spirit.”
+A renowned criminal sired a child who he raised as his heir to an insidious secret society and named him Shang-Chi, the “rising and advancing of the spirit.”
 In a hidden, ancient fortress in China, the boy became adept at both a multitude of martial arts and philosophical disciplines, completely unaware of his father’s evil pursuits.

 As a young man, Shang-Chi found himself tasked by the society to assassinate an old enemy of his father’s, but during the mission came into contact with a venerable British secret agent named Smith.
 The man illuminated the society’s global criminal activities and in doing so set Shang-Chi on a path to declare war on his own father and everything he stood for.

 A natural athlete as well as peace-loving and composed, Shang-Chi may be looked upon as a level-headed individual who practices meditation and inner-cleansing as arts within themselves.
-His use of chi, or internal energy, aids him not only in combat, but also in mastering his emotions in tense situations.
+His use of chi, or internal energy, aids him not only in combat, but also in commanding his emotions in tense situations.
 This pronounced calm even allows him to dodge bullets.

 Shang-Chi has grown close to several people in his life, most of them secret agents and the like, such as Smith, Smith’s operative Black Jack Tarr, Leiko Wu, Clive Reston, and Juliette.
 In the case of Smith, the martial artist looked upon the man as a surrogate father to replace his own sinister sire.